csw609/csw609/README.md

-## Nice to see you 👋 I am SeokWon Choi  😄
+## Nice to meet you 👋 I am SeokWon Choi  😄

 ### Currently majoring in Intelligent Systems at Kwangwoon University School of Robotics.
 ### 🚀 I'm interested in